somilgo/movie_rankings/README.md

-# Somil's Fancy Movie Rater
+# Somil's Fancy Movie Ranker
 Rate movies with a total ordering rather than a 5-star or 10 point rating that loses relativity quickly.

 Sure, a rating is easier to come up with than a ranking, but rankings are pretty easy too!
 To perfectly rank a new movie if you already have 1,000,000 movies in your collection takes 20 comparisons.
 If you're truly a movie buff... is that so much to ask?